Lollipop (Lil Wayne song): Chart performance

-The song won a Grammy Award in February 2009 for Best Rap Song.
+The song won a Grammy Award at the 51st Annual Grammy Awards for Best Rap Song.

 Static Major died unexpectedly during a medical procedure on February 25, 2008, sixteen days before the song was released.
 "Lollipop" jumped 76 spots from number 85 to number 9 on the March 28, 2008 issue of the Billboard Hot 100, becoming Lil' Wayne's highest-charting single as a lead artist, along with being his first top ten hit on the chart as a lead artist.
 His previous highest-charting position as a lead artist was with "Go D.J.", which peaked at number 14 in 2004.
 The following week, it reached a new peak of number 7 on the Hot 100.
 The single reached a new peak of number 2 on the Billboard Hot 100 on April 17, 2008, making it his highest-charting single as both a lead artist or as a featured performer.
 (Lil Wayne was a featured artist for Destiny's Child's number 3 (Hot 100) hit, "Soldier".)
 For the week of May 3, 2008, "Lollipop" reached the number-one spot on the Hot 100, his first number one on the chart.
 It is also Wayne's first number one on the Hot R&B/Hip-Hop Songs chart and the Hot Rap Tracks chart.
 On the Hot R&B/Hip-Hop Songs chart, it is the first rap song to reach number one since Ludacris' "Money Maker" in 2006.
 After one week, it slipped away from top spot, but returned three weeks later, making it the song with the longest break in between peaks in the Hot 100 since Usher's "U Got It Bad."

 The week after the release, Wayne and Mariah Carey became the number one most added and greatest gainer at both radio formats with a total of 138 adds.
 "Lollipop" has become a crossover hit on mainstream radio, as it became his first top 40 hit as a lead artist, entering at number 36, and has so far peaked at number 5.
 It is his first top ten on the Pop 100, where it has reached number two.
 It returned to number one on the Billboard Hot 100 for the second time on May 22, 2008.

 The song has become a top ten success in Canada, peaking at number 10 as of May 29, 2008, and his most successful song in the UK, where it reached number 26 on downloads alone.
-It reached number 3 on the New Zealand charts and was certified Platinum by the Recording Industry Association of New Zealand.
+It reached number 3 on the New Zealand charts and was certified double Platinum by the Recording Industry Association of New Zealand.

 In 2008, "Lollipop" was the best-selling ringtone in the United States with over 2.3 million copies sold and the second best-selling digital song with over 3.1 million copies.

 To date, "Lollipop" sold 4,176,000 digital copies in the United States.